projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

     <div class=mdImage align=center>
     <img src="./Raspberry_Pi_setup_images/5_pi_with_sinks.jpg" width="400" height="auto" />
     </div>

-> Heat sinks keep the Pi cool to prevent it from overheating.

 2. Insert the microSD card into the port on the bottom of the Pi.
     <div class=mdImage align=center>